tungstennn/AWS-DevOps-Infrastructure-Automation-with-Terraform-CI-CD-and-Nginx-Deployment/README.md

 ## **How to Use This Project Locally**

 1. Clone the repository and navigate to the desired environment (`environments/dev`).
-2. Set up your AWS credentials as environment variables.
+2. Set up your AWS credentials as environment variables or running `aws configure` in terminal.
 3. First run `terraform init` into the terminal
 4. Then run the provided PowerShell script (`run_terraform.ps1`) to dynamically set the `allowed_ssh_ip` variable and apply Terraform: